flipz357/FunnyMetrics/semantic_parsing/README.md

 ```
 ./reproduce_reference_match_failure.sh
 ```
 Find more information in this script.
+Credits to Bram Vanroy for providing this interesting example.

 ## How to fix the bugs and evaluate more properly?